 In totally unrelated news, everyone’s favorite dungeon crawler title, Dungeons of Dredmor, is getting an expansion titled The Realm of the Diggle Gods (what an odd name).
-I haven’t had a chance to really dig into the main game much yet, but from what I’ve seen and experienced it’s definitely one of the best takes on the genre in recent years and if the expansion is anything like the original, I smell a hit coming very soon.
+I haven’t had a chance to really dig into the main game yet, but from what I’ve experienced, it’s definitely one of the best takes on the genre in recent years and if the expansion is anything like the original, I smell a hit coming.
 Check out the blog for screenshots and a trailer.

-And speaking of dungeon crawlers, Legend of Grimrock had another update on the blog, this time with a nice list of features recently added and what’s coming up next in the development process.
-The one that immediately caught my eye was an option for playing without the auto-map..
+Speaking of dungeon crawlers, Legend of Grimrock had another update on the blog, this time with a nice list of features recently added and what’s coming up next in the development process.
+The one that immediately caught my eye was an option for playing without the auto-map.
 That’s going to be fun, though likely frustrating.. but fun.
 Still no release date though.

 But let’s continue with another dev diary: Voxatron dev diary 1 went up this week, and it’s quite a read!
 A lot of work is going into improving/building upon an already solid product – especially for something still in alpha stage.
 Can’t wait to see what the future holds for this one, especially with the strong community it’s already gathering.

-Phew.
-There’s quite a bit going on in the world of indie games every week!
-We’re not done yet though.. people were rather talkative this week, and five interviews were conducted.
-Like the releases and reviews I’m going to list them and wrap this one up.
+There’s quite a bit going on in the world of indie games every week and we’re not quite done yet.
+People were rather talkative this week, and five interviews were conducted.
+Like the releases and reviews, I’m going to list them and wrap this one up.

 Have a great weekend!

 Gaming Irresponsibly – Alex Poysky, lead developer of Towns

 Indie Games Channel – Justin Korthof from Robot Entertainment

 Indie Game Magazine – Ryan Vandendyck from Eden Industries